Hypotheses tests in boundary regression models: Introduction

 Closely related to regression estimation in models with one-sided errors is the estimation of a boundary function $g$ based on a sample from $(X,Y)$ with support $\{(x,y)\in [0,1]\times [0,\infty]\mid y\leq g(x)\}$.
-For such models H\"{a}rdle al al.\ (1995) and Hall et al.\ (1998) proved minimax rates both for $g(x)$ and for the $L_1$-distance between $g$ and its estimator.
+For such models, H\"{a}rdle et al.\ (1995) and Hall et al.\ (1998) proved minimax rates both for $g(x)$ and for the $L_1$-distance between $g$ and its estimator.
 Moreover, they showed that an approach using local polynomial approximations of $g$ yields this optimal rate.
 Explicit estimators in terms of higher order moments were proposed and analyzed by Girard and Jacob (2008) and Girard et al.\ (2013).
-In this setting, there is also an extensive literature on the estimation of monotonically increasing boundary functions $g$, which naturally arise in production frontier models; see Gijbels et al.\ (1999) and the literature cited therein.
+Daouia et al.\ (2016) consider spline estimation of a support frontier curve and obtain uniform rates of convergence.

-The aim of the paper is inference on the error distribution in regression models with one-sided errors.
-To this end we need uniform rates of convergence for the regression estimator.
-To obtain those rates for general smoothness order $\beta\in (0,\infty)$ of the regression function and extreme value index $\alpha\in (0,\infty)$ of the error distribution is an end of its own.
-To the authors' knowledge no such uniform rates are available so far in the literature.
-The results can also be applied to mean regression models with bounded symmetric error distribution.
-For regression functions $g$ in a H\"{o}lder class of order $\beta$ we obtain the rate $((\log n)/n)^{\beta/(\alpha\beta+1)}$, where $\alpha$ denotes the extreme value index of the error distribution.
-Thus for $\alpha\in (0,2)$ the rate is faster than the typical rate one has in mean regression models with regular errors.
-For pointwise and $L^p$-rates of convergence it has been known in the literature that faster rates are possible for nonparametric regression estimation in models with irregular error distribution, see e.\,g.\ Gijbels and Peng (2000), Hall and Van Keilegom (2009), or M\"{u}ller and Wefelmeyer (2010).
+The aim of the paper is to develop tests for model assumptions in boundary regression models.
+In particular we will suggest asymptotically distribution-free tests for \begin{itemize} \item parametric classes of error distributions (goodness-of-fit) \item independence of the error distribution from the points of measurement \item monotonicity of the boundary function. \end{itemize} The test statistics are based on (sequential) empirical processes of residuals.
+To investigate these, we need uniform rates of convergence for the regression estimator, which are of interest on its own.
+To our knowledge, uniform rates so far have only been shown by Daouia et al.\ (2016) who do not obtain optimal rates.
+Our results can also be applied to mean regression models with bounded symmetric error distribution.
+For regression functions $g$ in a H\"{o}lder class of order $\beta$, we obtain the rate $((\log n)/n)^{\beta/(\alpha\beta+1)}$.
+Thus, for tail index $\alpha\in (0,2)$ of the error distribution, the rate is faster than the typical rate one has in mean regression models with regular errors.
+For pointwise and $L^p$-rates of convergence, it has been known in the literature that faster rates are possible for nonparametric regression estimation in models with irregular error distribution, see e.g.\ Gijbels and Peng (2000), Hall and Van Keilegom (2009), or M\"{u}ller and Wefelmeyer (2010).